The University generates more than a thousand tonnes of landfill each year. We are all responsible for recycling correctly.

-The University has a renewed commitment to improving its recycling practices through its new Campus Sustainability Plan, which outlines a 50% landfill diversion rate that we are aiming to meet by 2020 (from a 2015 baseline).
-The Kick ya Bin recycling program is a key waste reduction strategy in the Plan and helps to align recycling practices at work with those at home.
+The office recycling program is a key waste reduction strategy in the Campus Sustainability Plan and helps to align recycling practices at work with those at home.

 How Does It Work?

-The Program involves installing centralised recycling stations (paper, organics, mixed recycling and landfill) in convenient locations, providing every staff member with an individual under-desk paper recycling box, and 'kicking' (i.e. removing) individual waste bins and other general waste bins from an area.
+The Program involves installing centralised recycling stations (paper, organics, recycling and landfill) and removing individual and other general waste bins from an area.

-Yes.
-Kick ya Bin has been rolled out to more than 2,000 staff across the University of Adelaide and similar programs are in place in other Australian Universities.
-Having a standardised recycling program with standardised bins and signage, has helped improve recycling rates on campus by nearly 200% over the past 5 years.
+The four bin system has been rolled out to more than 2,000 staff across the University of Adelaide and similar programs are in place in other Australian Universities.
+Having a structured recycling program has helped improve recycling rates on campus by nearly 200% over the past 5 years.

 The action of walking to a recycling station as opposed to throwing items in a single bin, prompts staff to consider how they are disposing of their waste, leading to the formation of positive new habits.

-Contact us to find our where your area is on the roll-out schedule.
+Contact us to find out where your area is on the roll-out schedule.

 - "All these recycling bins could clutter the space and smell"